jessielw/deluge-announce/README.md

 # Deluge Announce

-A script that will announce torrents on a timed interval.
+A script that will announce torrents on a timed interval (CRON).

 ## Prerequisites